Eat-Man: Anime series

-A 12-episode anime series was released by TV Tokyo in 1997 and was written and directed by Koichi Mashimo and animated by Studio Deen.
+A 12-episode anime television series adaptation was broadcast on TV Tokyo from January 9 to March 27, 1997, and was written and directed by Koichi Mashimo and animated by Studio Deen.
 The series featured music by Yuki Kajiura and was the first time Kajiura and Mashimo worked together and would work together for several more projects over the next several years.
 The series was very loosely based on the manga featuring Bolt Crank, voiced by Masashi Ebara, as the main character and keeping the fictional currency of Lido.
-The following year a second 12-episode series, Eat Man '98 was released, once again animated by Studio Deen and with Ebara reprising his role as Bolt Crank, but under new direction by Toshifumi Kawase.
+The following year, a second 12-episode series, titled Eat-Man '98, was broadcast from October 8 to December 23, 1998, once again animated by Studio Deen and with Ebara reprising his role as Bolt Crank, but under the new direction by Toshifumi Kawase.

 The first series was released in North America on an English-subtitled VHS by the Bandai Entertainment label Anime Village in 1999.
-Bandai Entertainment released the second series Eat Man '98 on DVD in 2005 but only the first two episodes got dubbed into English.
+Bandai Entertainment released the second series Eat-Man '98 on DVD in 2005, but only the first two episodes got dubbed into English.

-Discotek Media released both series on DVD with Japanese audio and English subtitles, the first series was released on December 6, 2016 and Eat Man '98 on January 31, 2017.
+Discotek Media released both series on DVD with Japanese audio and English subtitles; the first series was released on December 6, 2016, and Eat-Man '98 on January 31, 2017.

+A new anime television series adaptation titled Eat-Man: The Over Order was announced on September 10, 2026.
+The series will be produced by Hakuhodo DY Music & Pictures, animated by Studio Cab and directed by Shunji Ōga, with original manga creator Akihito Yoshitomi writing the scripts and doing original designs and Satoshi Hirayama designing the characters for animation.
+Ebara is again reprising his role as Bolt Crank.

 Reception

 Although the manga series was a success, the 12-episode anime series released by Studio Deen was highly criticized by fans of the manga because of the great differences between the manga and the anime.
 Almost all fantasy elements were removed from the anime, leaving a futuristic world.
 Bolt Crank's personality was very different from the manga.
 This Bolt showed more feelings, hated his explorer life, and desired to be a normal person.
 The magic crystal that appeared in the opening, the glass monoliths, the ever-floating ship known as "LAVION", and the afterlife dream in the 11th episode was never explained, creating a very bizarre and abstract atmosphere.
 Most of the episodes ended with unanswered questions.
 An Anime News Network review called the series very quirky and interesting and praised Yuki Kajiura's music.
 Due to the fans' dissatisfaction, a new season was released as Eatman '98 one year after, where most of the episodes were directly based on stories from the manga.